 The user/Web Interface is based on the Apache Struts Framework.
-For the processing of the Client Profiles, which describe the specific properties of a user device in more detail, the User/Web interface uses the CC/PP protocol.
+For determining the Device Profile, which describe the specific properties of a user device in more detail, the User/Web interface uses the CC/PP protocol.
 The CC/PP protocol is the result of the CC/PP Work Group, which is now continued by the DEVICE Independence Work Group (DI WG) of the W3C, and permits the definition and the exchange of device dependent attributes.
-The web interface uses the User Agent Profiles (UAProf), which is the first large-scale deployment of CC/PP.
+The web interface uses the User Agent Profiles (UAProf), which is the first large-scale deployment of CC/PP. MPEG-21 profiles for digital item adaptation (DIA) are used for content processing within AXMEDIS.
+These profiles are passed to the AXCP engine to determine the processing steps to format and adapt content in a suitable way.